-After the Quick Assessment has been completed on your assigned block, communicate with the Staging Area to see whether you are needed to perform quick assessments on other blocks or other tasks.
-If you are not immediately needed, cannot contact the Staging Area immediately, and are able and willing to do so, perform a detailed assessment of each structure on your block concentrating on those for which you could not get information from the residents, as follows:
+After the Quick Assessment has been completed, communicate with the Staging Area to see whether you are needed to perform quick assessments on other blocks or other tasks.
+If you are not immediately needed, cannot contact the Staging Area immediately, and are able and willing to do so, perform a detailed assessment of each structure on the block concentrating on those for which you could not get information from the residents, as follows:

-- Walk up to each structure as close as you feel it is safe to do and look for additional damage. - Peek around the corners to see more than can be seen from the curb. - Identify any visible hazards. - If you are trained, it is safe, and you are comfortable doing so, mitigate hazards by turning off gas, water, or power as needed, and putting out small fires. - If there are no people outside the house, pound on the door and shout for a response.
+- Walk up to each structure as close as you feel it is safe to do and look for additional damage. - Peek around the corners to see more than can be seen from the curb. - Identify any visible hazards. - Mitigate hazards by turning off gas, water, or power as needed, and putting out small fires. - If there are no people outside the house, pound on the door and shout for a response.
 Without entering, try to find out the number and condition of people inside. - Remember: Do not enter any structure without a complete rescue team and proper size-up. - If necessary, use caution tape to rope off a structure at the property line or around specific hazards. - Document findings on the Damage Assessment Form and report the information to the Staging Area.

-NERT Position Description: Emergency Responder - Team Member, Triage & Treatment
+NERT Position Description: Team Member, Triage & Treatment